 In Bryan v.
 Galley Maid Marine Products, Inc., plaintiff Jacob Bryan sued the owner of an Okeechobee marine equipment shop after being attacked twice on the premises.
 Bryan and a group of acquaintances had been invited by the shop owner to “hang out” after a local bar closed.
 Shortly after they arrived at the shop, a member of the group, James Long, hit Bryan, throwing him to the floor and knocking him unconscious.
 Bryan awoke 17 minutes later, then had another altercation with Long in the parking lot that again left him unconscious.
 Long was later charged and convicted of aggravated battery.

 In his premises liability suit, Bryan claimed the shop owner knew or should have known that Long posed a risk of harm, especially after the first attack.
 But the trial court dismissed the suit on summary judgment, finding no genuine issues of material fact about whether the attacks were foreseeable or whether the shop owner owed Bryan a duty of protection.
 In reversing, the appeals court found that while the first attack may have taken everyone by surprise, the second attack was foreseeable and the shop owner had a duty to protect Bryan, an invitee to his property.

 The appeals court’s decision illustrates how Florida property owners can be held responsible for on-premises crimes if foreseeability and breach of a duty to protect an invitee can be shown.
 But these cases can be complex.
 If you or someone you care about has been the victim of a crime on another’s property in Florida, get in touch with a premises liability lawyer at Largey Law Firm in Tavares.
-You can schedule a free in-person or Skype consultation by calling 352-253-0456 or contacting us online.
+You can schedule a free in-person or Skype consultation by contacting us online.